zebbyjz/TariffComparisonExercise/README.md

 # Missing Features:
 1. Robust network error handling in frontend.
 2. Exhaustive exception handling in backend.
+3. Unit Tests
-3. Dockerfile for easy setup for both frontend and backend
+4. Dockerfile for easy setup for both frontend and backend